skhiggins/ra_guide/README.md

 # 1. Administrative tasks
 ## i.
 Managing project tasks with Asana
-We use [Asana](https://asana.com/) to keep track of project tasks, provide updates and follow up on meetings.
+[Asana](https://asana.com/) is a software for work management we use to keep track of project tasks, provide updates and follow up on meetings.
 Before setting up Asana, read the [product guide](https://asana.com/guide/help) and [common questions](https://asana.com/guide/help/faq/common-questions) to understand how Asana works.
 As a very brief introduction, Asana has five levels of organization:

 1. **Organizations**.
 Your user will be part of the Northwestern Kellogg organization.
 This is defined by the email address you use, so it is important that you register with your @kellog.northwestern.edu email address.
 2. **Teams**.
 Teams are comprised of groups/sections of tasks (what asana calls "projects") and team members.
 We will have one team per academic project.
 3. **Projects**.
 Projects are groupings of tasks in similar categories.
 For example, we will always have an Admin and Analysis section in our Projects, and these sections are what Asana defines as projects.
 In the rest of this guide, I will refer to academic projects as *Projects*, and the subcomponents/sections of Asana teams and workspaces as *projects*.
 4. **Tasks**.
 Tasks are individual components of projects that contain deadlines, descriptions and opportunities to comment and upload content.
 Tasks can be assigned to multiple projects.
 5. **Subtasks**.
 Tasks are subdivisions of tasks that function in the same way, allowing you to set deadlines and update content.

+All information regarding research tasks should be communicated through Asana.
+You can send an email for meeting agendas, recaps, and administrative issues.
+For urgent tasks, you can send a message through WhatsApp.

 ### Setting up new Projects
 1. First, download and install [Asana](https://asana.com/).
 For Asana to function correctly, you must register with your Kellogg email, which will grant you access to the Kellogg organization on Asana.